lumafepe/lumafepe/README.md

 ## Hi there 👋

 My name is Luís.
 I took up programming when I was 13, when I started learning Lua.
-In highschool I ventured into Python and some competitive programing participating in TECLA 2020.
+In highschool I ventured into Python and some competitive programing participating in 6th in TECLA 2020, 3rd in MIUP 2023 and 50th in SWERC 2024.

 After high school I started studying Software Engineering in University of Minho.
 I also became a colaborator for [CeSIUM](cesium.di.uminho.pt) using PHP and Laravel for the development of a software so student could trade shifts in subjects automaticly called [swap](https://github.com/cesium/swap).